resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 1. All of the above... ☹

 -- *Slide End* --

+Walk through each option, describing how it could affect the instance you are trying to reach.

 **Answer: E.** Yes, it’s true.
 The research cloud can experience network issues from time to time.